mpoxson/BorrowBuddy/README.md

 - `GET /api/product_images`: Retrieve a list of all product images.
 - `GET /api/ratings/avg/:ratedId`: Retrieve the average rating for a user.
 - `GET /api/ratings/:ratedId/:raterId`: Retrieve ratings from one user to another.
+- `GET /api/ratings/reviews/:ratedId`: Retrieve all reviews for a user.

 ###